-But since my knowledge tends to be mainly LinkedIn focused, that means I don't know a lot about the myriad of social-media tools available for businesses.
+But since my knowledge tends to be mainly LinkedIn focused, that means I don't know a lot about the myriad social media tools available for businesses.

 Here's Kevan's reasoning: "Banana Republic and Susan's Neighborhood Shirt Shop could be using the same social networks--Twitter, Facebook, Google Plus, etc.--but their marketing plans and their marketing tools are likely quite different.
 Enterprise solutions are great for the big guys, but the rest of us are in the market for something more our size.